-The purpose of this initiative, and Danielle’s life work, is to help people help each other transition to a green economy and to lifestyles of health and sustainability.
-When Danielle’s own health took a turn in January 2015 requiring 2 shoulder surgeries and an entire year of physical therapy, she turned crisis into opportunity.
-Unable to travel or produce events, Danielle took the thing she did to pay the bills building websites, brands and digital strategy, and evolved into a new company, big deep digital, a boutique firm providing services to environmental and social enterprises.
+The purpose of this initiative, and Danielle’s life work, is to help people help each other transition to a green economy and to embrace lifestyles of health and sustainability.
+Over time, startups and innovation has become her sweet spot.
+In 2016, Danielle took the thing she did to pay the bills building websites, brands and digital strategy, and evolved into a new company, big deep digital, a boutique firm providing services to environmental and social enterprises.